Mikejz1978/sillydog-app/replit.md

 - Map visualization with route paths

 ## Project Status
-**Current Phase**: Phase 2 Complete ✓
+**Current Phase**: Phase 2 Complete ✓ + Text Messaging Portal
 - PostgreSQL database for persistent data storage
 - Photo upload system for service documentation
 - Route optimization functionality
 - Reports page with CSV exports for revenue, jobs, and invoices
+- **NEW: Text messaging portal for direct customer communication**
 - All core features implemented and functional
 - Stripe payment integration ready
 - Twilio SMS notifications operational
-- Beautiful, responsive UI with SillyDog branding
+- Beautiful, responsive UI with SillyDog branding and professional logo
-- Ready for comprehensive end-to-end testing and deployment
+- Ready for production deployment

 ## Notes
 - This is a web-based solution accessible on any device (iOS, Android, desktop)